eosdac/EOS-Contract-Security-Audit/Contract information.md

 Parameters:

-*   sender : is a type of eosio account_name
+*   sender : is a type of eosio name
 *   agreedterms : is a hash reference to a document contained in a string with a maximum of 256 characters

 Intent: The intent of memberreg is to indicate that the account has agreed to the terms of the DAC.
 It will update an internal database of member accounts.
 This action must supply the hash of the agreement in {{ agreedterms }}, it will hold the most recently agreed to, and can be called multiple times to update the hash.